Superskyyy/iQueensu/README.md

 ## Deployment

-[Bash Script] - Triggered by Gitlab CI
+[Bash Script] - Triggered by Git Actions CI
 Not implemented.

 #### Python path can be found by